 Combination therapy of insulin with metformin indeed produces a better glycemic control; fewer episodes of hypoglycemia and fewer weight gains than treatment with insulin alone.

 What is the reasonable blood-glucose target?

 Patients should try to achieve their best possible blood-glucose control with fewest adverse effects.
-Proper diet with a regular mealtime and predictable carbohydrate intake helps to avoid or minimize the two important insulin side effects (i.e., weight gain and hypoglycemia).
+Proper diet with a regular mealtime and predictable carbohydrate intake helps to avoid or minimize the two significant insulin side effects (i.e., weight gain and hypoglycemia).

-For most A1C of below 7% and FPG of 130 mg/dl or 7.223 mmol/l is considering as a reasonable target; a less stringent goal may be an A1C of less than 7.5% and FPG of 140 mg/dl or 7.779 mmol/l.
+For most A1C of below 7% and FPG of 130 mg/dl or 7,223 mmol/l is considering as a reasonable target.
+A less stringent goal may be an A1C of less than 7.5% and FPG of 140 mg/dl or 7.779 mmol/l.

-The target should be relaxed in difficult to treat individuals; those with frequent hypoglycemia, hypoglycemia unawareness, and widely fluctuating in blood-glucose levels in patients with advance stage of diabetes.
+The target should be relaxed in difficult to treat individuals;

 What are the drawbacks of insulin therapy in type 2 diabetes patients?